Differential Tree Automata: Overview

-The definition of the \emph{generating function} $f_\mathcal{A}$ of a holonomic tree automaton $\mathcal A$ is exactly as for a weighted tree automaton, namely via Equation~\eqref{eq:GEN}.
-In general $f_{\mathcal A}$ need not be algebraic, unlike for weighted tree automata, but we will show that it is differentially algebraic.
+\begin{restatable}{proposition}{generalised} For every generalised differential tree automaton~$\mathcal A$, there exists a differential tree automaton~$\mathcal B$ such that~$[\![\mathcal A]\!]=[\![\mathcal B]\!]$. \end{restatable} The proof is provided in Appendix~\ref{app:generalised}.
+Henceforth we drop the term \emph{generalised} when referring to differential tree automata.

-\paragraph{Examples.} In~\Cref{prop:diff-algebraic rational into automaton} we give a procedure that inputs a power series, represented as a rational dynamical system and outputs a holonomic automata whose generating function equals the given power series.
-Here, we give some specific examples of holonomic automata that arise from differential equations that have a combinatorial flavour.
-In all the following examples the signature is $\Sigma = \{\sigma_0,\sigma_1,\sigma_2\}$ where $\sigma_k$ has arity $k$.
+The definition of the \emph{generating function} $\genS{\A}$ and \emph{labelled generating function} $\LgenS{\A}$ of a differential tree automaton $\A$ is exactly as for a weighted tree automaton, namely via \Cref{eq:ordinary,eq:labelled}.
+In general $\genS{\A}$ need not be algebraic, unlike for weighted tree automata, but we will show that it is differentially algebraic.